Who we are

 A person’s recovery is shaped by the things that happen in life, what they need from others to feel safe and how the communities in which they live and the services they use help them.
 In short, we help build safe and trusting relationships with people.

 Our staff are uniquely placed to offer empathy and encouragement to clients because many have used mental health and other support services in the past.
 Since 2009 we have employed peer support staff specifically to share their mental health experiences with clients.
 The introduction of peer support workers was pioneering.
 It set us apart and ensured a unique approach to support work which has been adopted by many more organisations.

-We aim to involve the people who use our sdervices (past and present) in the way we shape and deliver our services.
-Coproduction is the process of involving clients ensuring they are treated equally, that they are valued for their lived experience and that together we create services which offer people choice and control.
+We aim to involve the people who use our services (past and present) to help shape the way we deliver them.
+Coproduction is the process of involving clients equally in this process ensuring that they are valued for their lived experience.
+In this way we believe we can create services which offer people both choice and control.